ellio86/geogussr-score-scraper/README.md

 # Geoguessr Score Scraper
-**Paste in your results link to the script and it will scrape the data from the page and automatically add it to a spreadsheet**
+**On the commandline, use the first argument to specify the results url, the results will be returned, formatted as a JSON object.**

 The scraper uses the selenium chrome driver to open a browser and find the appropriate data.
-The script will also create new sheets for any game that does not yet have any times stored.

-Note: you can specify what sheet to use as an argument in the command line.
-`python score-scraper.py my_spreadsheet.xlsx`

-The default sheet is 'Geoguessr.xlsx'.
+The purpose of this is as a module for a web app that I'm working on.
+This program is run in the backend and the data is served to users in a HTML frontend.